Top 10 Internet tips and tricks

 You don't need the http:// portion of a web page

-When entering an Internet address you do not need to type http:// or even www. in the address.
-For example, if you wanted to visit Computer Hope you could just type computerhope.com and press enter.
-To make things even quicker, if you are visiting a .com address you can type computerhope and then press Ctrl + Enter to type out the full http://www.computerhope.com address.
+When entering an Internet address, you do not need to type http:// or even www in the address.
+For example, if you wanted to visit Computer Hope, you could type computerhope.com and press Enter.
+To make things even quicker, if you're visiting a .com address (e.g., computerhope.com), you can type "computerhope" and press Ctrl+Enter to complete the full https://www.computerhope.com address.

 Quickly move between the fields of a web page

-If you are filling out an online form, e-mail, or other text field you can quickly move between each of the fields by pressing the Tab key or Shift + Tab to move back a field.
-For example, in the example form below you can click in the "First Name" field type anything and press tab to switch to the next field.
+If you fill out an online form, e-mail, or other text fields, you can quickly move between the fields by pressing Tab or Shift+Tab to move back a field.
+For example, in the example form below, click the "First Name" field, type anything, and press Tab to switch to the next field.

-Tip: With a drop-down box that lists dozens of options you can press the first letter to scroll down to that letter.
-For example, click the drop down box below and then press "u" to quickly scroll to Utah.
+With a drop-down box listing several options, press the first letter to scroll down to that letter.
+For example, click the drop-down box below and press U to scroll to "Utah," the first state beginning with the letter "U."

 Know your Internet browser shortcuts

-There are dozens of different shortcut keys that can be used with Internet browsers.
+Different keyboard shortcuts can be used with Internet browsers to make browsing more enjoyable.
 Below are a few of our top suggested Internet browser shortcuts.

-- Press Alt + D to move the cursor into the address bar.
+- Press Alt+D or Ctrl+L to move the cursor into the address bar.

-- Hold down the Ctrl key and press the + or - to increase and decrease the size of text.
-Ctrl + 0 will reset the text.
+- Hold down Ctrl and press + (plus) or - (minus) to increase and decrease text size.
+Ctrl+0 resets the text to the default size.

-- Press the backspace key or hold down the Alt key + left arrow to go back a page.
+- Press backspace or press Alt+← to go back to the previous page.

-- Press F5 to refresh or reload a web page.
+- Press F5 or Ctrl+R to refresh or reload a web page.

 - Press F11 to make the Internet browser screen full screen.
-Press F11 again to return to the normal view.
+Press Esc or F11 again to return to the normal view.

-- Press Ctrl + F to open the find box to search for text within the web page you are reading.
+- Press Ctrl+F to open the find box to search for text on the web page you are reading.

 Protect yourself and avoid bad websites